 We hope this clarifies to everyone what the Troop policy is on outdoor camping activities and requirements.
 We want every boy to get the most of what we have to offer in a way that’s fair and enjoyable to everyone.

 TROOP 94 - The Path to Eagle

 The Scoutmasters of Troop 94 have discussed at many meetings the path to Eagle.
 Many of the requirements are in the various Scouting manuals and some are formed at Troop Committee and Uniformed Leaders meetings.
 The rank of Eagle requires merit badges, community service and leadership responsibilities.
 Some of those requirements that have been formulated at our adult Troop meetings are as follows:

---> An Eagle candidate must run for the position of SPL and hold this position for 6 months (minimum).
-If the Eagle candidate does not get elected to SPL but then holds the ASPL position for 6 months this will also qualify the Scout to pursue his path to Eagle.
+--> A Star candidate must run for the position of SPL and hold this position for 6 months (minimum).
+If the Star candidate does not get elected to SPL but then holds the ASPL position for 6 months this will also qualify the Scout to pursue his path to Eagle.